opendevshop/devshop/devmaster/README.txt

     - Revert all Features modules
     - Clear caches

+2. Commit Features
+  $ drush @project_NAME provision-devshop-commit ENVIRONMENT --message="My Commit"

-2. Commit Features | drush @alias provision-devshop-commit | drush @alias pdc This task integrates with Features.module to make it very easy to recreate and commit your features
+  This task integrates with Features.module to make it very easy to commit your changes to your features.

   - Calls drush features-update-all
   - Commits the result, with a part automated and part customized commit message.
   - (Optionally) pushes the commits.
   - (Optionally) force-reverts after a commit.

-3. Sync Content | drush provision-devshop-sync @source @destination | drush pds @source @destination This task pulls content down from a site that has a drush alias on the current system.
-Currently any alias can be entered when Syncing content.
-Eventually, the site will store its default "source" site.

-  WARNING: This command is built as a backend command.
-There are NO PROMPTS before the scripts will sql-drop the @destination database.
-It should NEVER be used on a production site.
-Once "DevShop Environments" is in place, we can prevent this command from even being called on a "live" environment.
+3. Sync Content
+  $ drush @project_NAME provision-devshop-sync SOURCE_ENVIRONMENT DESTINATION_ENVIRONMENT

+  This task makes it easy to syncronize the database and filesdown from other environments within the project.

+  WARNING: This will DESTROY the destination site's database!

   This task:
   - (optionally) Pulls code